 Probate Help in Yuba County

 Keep in mind, despite common belief you do not have to hire a probate attorney.
-Most probate attorneys charge statutory fees which drive up probate costs.
+Most probate attorneys charge statutory fees that drive up probate costs.
 Furthermore, the statutory attorney fees an attorney can charge does not correlate to the amount of work an attorney invests into a matter.
 For example, an attorney will earn a higher fee regardless of doing less work on an estate that has a value of $800,000 as compared to an estate with a value of $500,000.